Regional Natural History Museumphone: +359 32 633 096 email: [email protected] link: https://rnhm.org/en/home

 Herbarium.
 The beginning of the scientific herbarium of the museum was laid by a collection comprising some 6,400 leaves inherited from the French college in Plovdiv, involving mainly materials from other countries.
 Now, the herbarium contains more than 18,000 leaves classified in three collections: “Bulgarian flora” – approximately 10,000 leaves and plants mainly from South Bulgaria, “Foreign floras” - approximately 4,000 leaves, and “Striburny’s herbarium” – approximately 4,000 leaves.

-In 1974 opens "aquarium hall" in the basement of the museum, which has become a favorite place for hobbyists and visitors.
-Situated on 100 square meters is the largest freshwater aquarium in the country.
-In conditions close to natural shows 37 species of rare tropical fish from different countries of Asia, Africa, Australia and America.
+"Aquarium Hall" opened in 1974, located on the ground floor of the museum, it became a favorite spot for aquarists and visitors.
+Located at 100 square meters, it is the largest freshwater aquarium in the country.
+In conditions close to the natural, over 50 species of rare tropical fish from different countries of Asia, Africa, Australia and America are shown.

 The exposition begins with a decorative explanatory board showing the evolution in fish and the geographical distribution of the ichthyofauna nowadays.
 One of the lower representatives - Sea lamprey (Petromyzon marinus), is also included in the exposition.
 Real sharks are exhibited in a spatially arranged diorama, including Grey reef shark (Carcharinus sp.), Cat shark (Scyliorhinus sp.), Piked dogfish shark (Squalus acanthias), Angelshark (Squatina sp.), Spotted torpedo (Torpedo marmorata), etc.